joonakeskitalo/joonakeskitalo.github.io/_posts/2020-05-09-markdown-writing.md

 #### Benefits of using a plain text format for writing

 -   Every device can open & read it
--   Markdown is possible to read even without formatting
+-   Markdown is possible to read as is without a preview
--   Version control is easy
+-   Version control & file management is easy
 -   Format is not locked down to a specific editor
 -   Efficient usage of storage space